 - Will a third party be engaged to conduct the assessment?
 If so, additional agreements may need to be put in place prior to commencing assessment activities.

-Confirm the scope of the assessment
+Confirm the scope

 - Does the assessment focus on the effectiveness and maturity of your overall security program?
 If this is the case, you will likely need to identify a broad base of internal stakeholders who represent your entire organization.